 FormControl, FormGroup and FormBuilder in Angular Reactive Form

-In one of the earlier blog, I wrote about Template Driven Forms and Reactive Forms.
-In this blog, we will see about FormControl, FormGroup and FormBuilder in Reactive form in details.
+In one of the earlier blogs, I wrote about Template Driven Forms and Reactive Forms.
+In this blog, we will see about FormControl, FormGroup and FormBuilder in Angular in detail.

-In Reactive Form, most of the code resides in class file and not in HTML template file.
+In Reactive Form, most of the code resides in the class file and not in the HTML template file.
 This is a good practice to use Reactive forms in complex scenarios.
-Reactive forms helps us to achieve custom and dynamic validation.
+Reactive forms help us to achieve custom and dynamic validation.

 Read:- Angular Interview Questions

-To use Reactive form within your Angular project, import ReactiveFormsModule in app.module.ts file.
+To use the Reactive form within your Angular project, import ReactiveFormsModule in app.module.ts file.

 import {FormsModule, ReactiveFormsModule} from '@angular/forms';